k1sul1/prog-stack/README.md

 ## What's in the stack

-Everything that [the Blues stack](https://github.com/remix-run/blues-stack) had when this stack was forked from it on 2022-06-17, and a tad more.
+Almost everything that [the Blues stack](https://github.com/remix-run/blues-stack) had when this stack was forked from it on 2022-06-17, and a tad more.
+You know if the repository has been kept up to date with the upstream, if this repository is ahead of blues-stack.

 - [Hasura](https://hasura.io/)
 - [Multi-region Fly app deployment](https://fly.io/docs/reference/scaling/) with [Docker](https://www.docker.com/)